 How to prevent trailer theft using wheel locks

 Wheel locks are a less popular method for how to prevent trailer theft.
-A wheel lock (like this top rated one on amazon) is a solid metal device that clips onto tires of your horse trailer, cargo trailer, or camper and prevents the wheel from being able to turn.
+A wheel lock (like this top rated one at Amazon) is a solid metal device that clips onto tires of your horse trailer, cargo trailer, or camper and prevents the wheel from being able to turn.

 With a locked wheel, thieves will be unable to drive away with – or even roll – your trailer.
 Again, while this device can be outsmarted or even cut through by thieves with the right tools, the extra work and potential for getting caught will dissuade many thieves from attempting to steal your trailer with a wheel lock installed.